Accuweather Forecast: Sunshine and warmer temperatures

 Overnight wind will pick up a bit to about 15 mph and cloud cover will start to build with an approaching storm system.
 The storm system will move in by Thursday night and Friday bring some rain for the Valley and snow for the mountains.

-Chief Meteorologist Madeline Evenas will have your full forecast on Action News.
+Chief Meteorologist Kevin Musso will have your full forecast on Action News.

 Get the free AccuWeather app for iOS